erkan000/erkan000.github.io/sistem.md

 ---
-title: WAS Notları
+title: Sistem Notları
 date: 24.03.2019
 ---

-was ile ilgili sayfa dır
+Sistem notları

-{% for bolum in site.was %}
+{% for bolum in site.sistem %}

 <li><a href="{{ bolum.url }}">{{ bolum.title }}</a></li>